awsdocs/amazon-s3-userguide/doc_source/ways-to-add-notification-config-to-bucket.md

 1. Create an Amazon SQS queue\.

-   Using the Amazon SQS console, you create an SQS queue\.
+   Using the Amazon SQS console, create an SQS queue\.
 You can access any messages Amazon S3 sends to the queue programmatically\.
-But for this walkthrough, you verify notification messages in the console\.
+But, for this walkthrough, you verify notification messages in the console\.

    You attach an access policy to the queue to grant Amazon S3 permission to post messages\.

 1. Create an Amazon SNS topic\.

-   Using the Amazon SNS console, you create an SNS topic and subscribe to the topic so that any events posted to it are delivered to you\.
+   Using the Amazon SNS console, create an SNS topic and subscribe to the topic\.
+That way, any events posted to it are delivered to you\.
 You specify email as the communications protocol\.
 After you create a topic, Amazon SNS sends an email\.
-You must use the link in the email to confirm the topic subscription\.
+You use the link in the email to confirm the topic subscription\.

    You attach an access policy to the topic to grant Amazon S3 permission to post messages\.